Maine

 When You Can Vote

-For municipalities with a population of 500 or more, the polls must open between 6:00 a.m.
-(ET) and 8:00 a.m.
+For municipalities with a population of 500 or more, the polls must not open before 6:00 a.m.
+(ET) and must open no later than 8:00 a.m.
 (ET).

 All polling places close at 8:00 p.m.
 (ET) on Election Day, except in municipalities with a population of less than 100, which may choose to close the polls after all registered voters have voted.